-The Forum is made up of 23 public sector member organisations who hold a stake in environmental change research, innovation, training and capabilities, whether that be as funders, providers or users.
+The forum is made up of 24 public sector member organisations who hold a stake in environmental change research, innovation, training and capabilities, whether that be as funders, providers or users.

 - the complementary resources of the many different disciplines and publicly funded sector stakeholders needed to increase our understanding of the natural, social, economic and technological systems interacting with environmental change

 - the translation of that knowledge into innovating policy and practice.